Timesheet software: benefits and what to look for

 Make time tracking simple with Xero

-Xero's time tracking integrates directly with your accounting software, so approved hours flow straight into payroll.
+Xero Projects integrates directly with your accounting software, so approved hours flow straight into payroll.
 You get accurate pay runs without manual data entry, and real-time visibility into your labour costs.

-- send schedules to employee phones: Post rosters and update them instantly
+- Send schedules to employee phones: Post rosters and update them instantly.

-- track hours automatically: Employees clock in and out from any device
+- Track hours automatically: Employees clock in and out from any device.

-- see labour costs in real time: Know exactly what you're spending on wages
+- See labour costs in real time: Know exactly what you're spending on wages.

-- run payroll faster: Approved timesheets feed directly into pay calculations
+- Run payroll faster: Approved timesheets feed directly into pay calculations.

 FAQs on timesheet software